 “They are from Africa, from Sudan mostly or Yemen” Chaim Vogel explains to me.
-He is night guard at the back exit of the central bus station.
-“People are afraid of this neighbourhood, especially at night.
+He is a night guard at the back exit of the central bus station.
+“People are afraid of this neighborhood, especially at night.
 They do not like them.
-However I feel kindness towards them.”
+However, I feel kindness towards them.”

 We are all born on this earth, we are all the same.

 “They have nothing where they come from.
 Here they have just a little bit more.
 I myself came from Hungary in 1984 and started like them with nothing.
 I am 73 now and still have to work 10 hours per night.
 I have 3 sons and 3 daughters who all went into the military.
 I wished my government would stop making war.”

 Charles is from Uganda and studied architecture here.
 He finished the first part of his studies and now works as a cleaner for a hotel together with his friend Valentin, a university student from Kyiv.
 He tells me it is hard to get the right papers.
 But it is worth it.
 He can save and intends to go back and set something up in Uganda.
 Or maybe the future brings something else.
 Who knows.

 In the upmarket gentrified part of Tel Aviv North, there seems to be a spiffy informal restaurant in every quarter of Bauhaus apartment blocks.
 Yael is having a quick lunch before the next client.
 She is a physical therapist specialized in reflexology.
 Her parents came to Israel from Argentina.
 Her father was a musical director but had to choose another profession and is now a computer technician.
 Her mother teaches English.
 They landed in Be’er Sheeva in the Negev desert.

 “My parents loved the magic of the desert, that is why they landed there.
 I left when I was 20, Be’er Sheeva was nice though I am very happy to be freed from the constant harassment from the Bedouins.
 For them, a woman is nothing more than a trophy.”

 “it all looks great IN TEL AVIV on the